 Summary: This item was carried over from last term.
 On August 10, 2022, the OBC made a motion "to direct the General Manager to complete the assessment regarding the feasibility of the Environmental, Health, Safety, Land, & Agriculture Division taking on the roles of the Environmental Resources Board and for the assessment to be submitted at the second meeting Business Committee meeting in September".
-In short, the GM concluded that although changes were necessary to those Oneida laws that delegated the authority and responsibility to the Environmental Resources Board (ERB), those responsibilities that were jointly executed by the ERB and Environmental, Health, Safety, and Land Division (EHSLA), could be assumed by EHSLA.
+In short, the GM concluded that although changes were necessary to those Oneida laws that delegated the authority and responsibility to the Environmental, Health, Safety, and Land Division (EHSLA), could be assumed by EHSLA.
 Additionally, for those duties that delegated ERB the power and duty to carry out the intent and purposes of the law, including enforcement, those responsibilities could be delegated to EHSLA and/or the Land Commission.